alfinabu0/google_solution_challenge/README.md

 The web app is hosted at: [KreativSphere Web App](https://kreativsphere-85feb.web.app/)

 Alternatively, it can be run by opening `index.html` file from the project root folder and then signing in.

+The prototype(design) of the website is at : [KreativSphere](https://www.figma.com/file/iOqPNyXZWn3Lydd46fCzmF/KreativSphere?type=design&node-id=0%3A1&mode=design&t=pbeFj0lExDtKp4VD-1)